 9/11 Mobile Exhibit Encourages Unity in Time of Division

-Miami County to Host Tunnel To Towers Event on Sept.
-11
+Miami County to Host Tunnel To Towers Event

 By Shelly Calvert

 (NOTE: This story originally appeared in the 2021 Summer issue of This Local Life magazine.
 At that time, the event was scheduled to take place at the Miami County Fairgrounds.
 It will now take place in downtown Troy.
 We have updated this article to reflect the change) - Photos courtesy of Tunnel to Towers.
+See a full schedule of events for this weekend HERE.

 TROY - It has been 20 years since the fall of the twin towers, a catastrophic terrorist attack that left American citizens shocked and transfixed to their television screens for weeks.
 We all came together when we learned the full extent of the attacks; together as a nation, together as we mourned, together as we honored fallen citizens and first responders.